NicholasDroppa/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

 Running the cat command with no arguments causes the command to operate on user input.
-The command will continue to echo the user's input until it is forced to close with Ctrl+C.
+The command will continue to echo the user's input until it is forced to terminate via Ctrl+C.

 This command executed with no errors.